ojitha/ojitha.github.io/notes/powershell.md

 ```bash
 Select-String -Path .\<file name>.log.* -Pattern "-511055-141"
 ```
-Here the way to extract all the strings which are matched with the regex:
+Here the way to extract all the strings which are matched with the regex `TEST0002H-.*-[0-9].?` :
 ```bash
 Select-String -Path .\<file-name>.log.* -Pattern "TEST0002H-.*-[0-9].?" -AllMatches |  % { $_.Matches } | % {$_.Value } | select -Unique
 ```
-when executed, you will get all the strings matching wit the regex `TEST0002H-.*-[0-9].?` in the `<file-name>.log.*` files.
+when executed, you will get all the strings matching wit the regex in the `<file-name>.log.*` files.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkwMTU2MTc5LDU1MjUzMjE0NywxMDM5Nz
+eyJoaXN0b3J5IjpbODEzNTUwNzEsNTUyNTMyMTQ3LDEwMzk3ND
-Q1NDU1LC0xNTQxNDM4MjEyLDE3NzE4MDA4ODQsNzcyNTY1NDQ3
+U0NTUsLTE1NDE0MzgyMTIsMTc3MTgwMDg4NCw3NzI1NjU0NDdd
-XX0=
+fQ==
 -->